yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-started-with-1.0.md

 - Install [Ruby](http://rubyinstaller.org) and ensure Ruby is added to the path
 - Install the Compass gem if you want to use Compass: `gem install compass`

-Note: using an improved command line tool such as console2 and powershell would help a lot when using Windows.
+Use an improved command line tool such as Console2 or PowerShell to improve the experience on Windows.

-Once installed, you can begin to use the yo tool to scaffold out new applications.